pvasek/kudu-wiki/Azure-Web-App-sandbox.md

 #### Restricted Outgoing Ports

-Regarding of address, applications cannot connect to anywhere using ports 445, 137, 138, and 139.
+Regardless of address, applications cannot connect to anywhere using ports 445, 137, 138, and 139.

 #### Named Pipes